directangular/str-api-demo-android/README.md

 </intent-filter>
 ```

-Then, when the system tries to visit a link with that schema (which is what
+Then, when the system tries to visit a link with that scheme (which is what
 happens when the authorization request completes successfully) your app
 will be invoked.
 You can tell that it was invoked through the custom
-schema by looking at the intent action.
+scheme by looking at the intent action.
 We do that in `onCreate`:

 ```java
 Intent intent = getIntent();